-Student attendance rate Percent 1
+Student attendance rate Percent

 All students 92%

 Indigenous students -

 Non-Indigenous students -

-Student attendance level (Proportion of students attending 90% or more of the time) $^{\frac{2}{}}$ Percent 1
+Student attendance level (Proportion of students attending 90% or more of the time) Percent

-Percent 1

-time) 2
+All students 81%

+Indigenous students -

+Non-Indigenous students -

 Kinma Primary does not order their classes in the traditional K-6 model.
 We have small family groupings where children learn in mixed age classes to allow for flexibility in the stages taught in each curriculum area.